rafa-lopes-pt/tea-shop/README.md

 ### Design and Structuring
 Searching for inspiration from website with a huge database of designs, [Akib Abdullah](https://dribbble.com/shots/19996698-Tea-web-ui)'s caught my eye.
-I proceeded to create a [whimsical document](https://whimsical.com/tea-shop-LxYQkUrFdccPsFU7H4DxR1) where I made a sketch of what the end result should look like, as well as what components were needed, and some other things...
+I proceeded to create a [whimsical document](https://whimsical.com/tea-shop-LxYQkUrFdccPsFU7H4DxR1) where I made a sketch of what the end result should look like, as well as what components were needed, a proper user-flow diagram, what endpoints were needed, and a database schema.

 ### Frontend
 - Since SEO is not important in this case, **React** seems like a good option.
 Allowing me to make use of it's huge community and packages like **framer-motion** to create stunning animations.